 How to create an area chart

 This guide will show you how to create your first area chart with Datawrapper.
 This chart type is feature rich and fully responsive, meaning they will adapt to different screen sizes.
-In this particular example we take a closer look at worldwide music market revenues and how digital sales have become the biggest market share.
+In this particular example, we take a closer look at carbon emissions between 1850 and 2014.

-- One header row containing labels for each column/category
+- One header row containing descriptive labels ("Year", "Liquid fuel", etc.)